Sui-INFts/aptos_client/CREDIT_SCORE_INTEGRATION.md

-# Credit Score Smart Contract Integration
+# Credit Score Smart Contract Integration (The Blockchain Part)

-This document covers how I integrated the INFTs credit score smart contract with the frontend.
+So I built a credit scoring system on Aptos, and here's how I integrated the smart contract with the frontend.
+It was more complex than I initially thought, but it's working well now.

-## Contract Overview
+## The Contract Overview

 The smart contract is written in Move and deployed on Aptos testnet.
-It handles:
+It handles all the credit score logic:
 - Minting credit score SBTs (Soulbound Tokens)
 - Storing user scores on-chain
 - Updating scores (admin only)